-P.A.T.C.H.E.S aims to raise awareness, help and offer practical support to families in USA, UK, & Canada caring for children suffering from developmental trauma, Reactive Attachment Disorder, Attachment Difficulties and associated childhood mental health problems.
-As our members grow, we hope to establish offices in others countries.
+New UK charity that aims to raise awareness, help and offer practical support to families throughout the UK caring for children suffering from developmental trauma, Reactive Attachment Disorder, Attachment Difficulties and associated childhood mental health problems.

 Knowledge about this condition remains limited even within the professional communities, and getting help and support can be even more difficult.